 For a few years, people have been becoming concerned about their lifestyle and are engaging in activities that keep them fit.
 One of them is cycling.
 However, there are no bike safety measures in place for cyclists.

-Due to this, many bicycle riders face the risks of crashes and accidents with other vehicles in the city streets.
+Due to this, many bicycle riders face the risk of crashes and accidents with other vehicles on the city streets.
 Therefore, many bikers engage in advocacy campaigns that call for safety measures and separate bike lanes for their safety.